Organic Gardening Certificate Program

-The program is divided into four distinct units of eight classes each.
-Students who complete the whole series of 32 classes will be rewarded with a certificate in organic gardening, presented by the Ecological Culture Initiative.
-Course literature and materials are included with registration.
+Divided into four distinct units of eight classes each, which need not be taken in consecutive order, students who complete the whole series of 32 classes will be rewarded with a certificate in organic gardening, presented by the Ecological Culture Initiative.

 The course will be a combination of both classroom instruction and fieldwork.
 Students should be prepared to work outdoors during some sessions.

 Instructors: Rachel Stephens and Marc Fasanella (with additional guest lecturers).

 All instruction will take place on Friday Evenings • 6:00 pm - 7:30 pm.
 Additional field work (optional) will be scheduled on Saturdays • 1:00 pm - 5:00 pm.

 Organic Garden Design & Seed Propagation, March 30 – May 18